W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 :::

-8. I have emphasised that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
+8. I have emphasized that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
 ²The recognition of this worth is reëstablished by the Atonement.
 ³It is obvious, then, that when you are afraid, you have placed yourself in a position where you need Atonement.
 ⁴You have done something loveless, having chosen without love.
 ⁵This is precisely the situation for which the Atonement was offered.
 ⁶The need for the remedy inspired its establishment.
-⁷As long as you recognise only the need for the remedy, you will remain fearful.
+⁷As long as you recognize only the need for the remedy, you will remain fearful.
 ⁸However, as soon as you accept the remedy, you have abolished the fear.
 ⁹This is how true healing occurs.

 ::: details Expanded
-I have emphasised that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
+I have emphasized that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
 ²The recognition of this worth is reëstablished by the Atonement.
 ³It is obvious, then, that when you are afraid, you have placed yourself in a position where you need Atonement.
 ⁴You have done something loveless, having chosen without love.
 ⁵This [choosing without love and doing loveless things] is precisely the situation for which [situation] the Atonement was offered.
 ⁶The need for the remedy inspired its [the remedy’s] establishment.
-⁷As long as you recognise only the need for the remedy, you will remain fearful.
+⁷As long as you recognize only the need for the remedy, you will remain fearful.
 ⁸However, as soon as you accept the remedy, you have abolished the fear.
 ⁹This [accepting the remedy] is how true healing occurs.
 :::

 ::: details Substituted
-I have emphasised that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
+I have emphasized that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
 ²The recognition of this worth is reëstablished by the Atonement.
 ³It is obvious, then, that when you are afraid, you have placed yourself in a position where you need Atonement.
 ⁴You have done something loveless, having chosen without love.
 ⁵Choosing without love and doing loveless things is precisely the situation; the Atonement was offered for the situation.
 ⁶The need for the remedy inspired the remedy’s establishment.
-⁷As long as you recognise only the need for the remedy, you will remain fearful.
+⁷As long as you recognize only the need for the remedy, you will remain fearful.
 ⁸However, as soon as you accept the remedy, you have abolished the fear.
 ⁹Accepting the remedy is how true healing occurs.
 :::

 ::: details Simplified
-A miracle recognises your true worth.
+A miracle recognizes your true worth.
 Fear results when you choose without love and do loveless things.
 The Atonement is the remedy for fear.
 The Atonement reëstablishes your true worth.